mvicens/typrod/README.md

 And other custom ones are permitted for a not-generic using.

-Besides, accompanying this directive, in the same tag, `tpd-values` is placed, determining the TPD JSON values (manipulated by `fromJSON` and `toJson`).
+Besides, accompanying this directive, in the same tag, `tpd-values` is placed, determining the TPD JSON values (manipulated by `fromJson` and `toJson`).
 This pure attribute is optative but its exclusion has no much sense.

 #### `tpd-property`